The biggest difference between Atom LT and Cerium LT is in their insulators (Atom's synthetic insulation vs Cerium's down insulation).

 Since it isn't meant to be worn as a stand-alone piece when it's wet or harsh out, the face fabric is just too fragile.
 It isn't abrasion resistant.
 Not wind or weather proof either.

 Atom LT, on the other hand, is much better compared to the Cerium LT in this department - although still not as good as Atom AR, Patagonia Nano Puff or Patagonia Micro Puff.

-DWR is a coating.
 It's basically sprayed on to the surface of these jackets as a finish.
 It stands for Durable Water Repellent - which means that water will be repelled under wet conditions instead of soaking into the fabric.
-DWR also decreases dry time.

 It's a good thing these jackets are coated in DWR, but pay attention to the fact that DWR is a coating - meaning that it will wear off over time.